 Here are a few things to keep in mind when you make a report of alleged academic misconduct.
-It is best to be done in writing.
-Please remember that this material will be shared with the student.
-If reporting misconduct in the College of Arts and Sciences please use our online reporting tool.
+If reporting misconduct in the College of Arts & Sciences, please use our online reporting tool.

 Information to include: